always be listening global initiative

 committed to improving the scope, quality, and rapidity of implementing

-war/armed conflict-affected children in border camps and groups by
+psychological support for war/armed conflict-affected children in border camps and groups by

 providing rapid, accurate, need and evidence-based, non-threatening, conversational psychological assessment